Lester Crown

 Lester Crown (born June 7, 1925) is an American businessman and is the son of Chicago financier Henry Crown (died 1990), who created the Material Service Corporation with two brothers in 1919, which merged with General Dynamics in 1959.

 Crown has been a perennial member of the Forbes 400 list since 1982.
 He controls family holdings, including large stakes in Maytag, Hilton Hotels, Alltel, Aspen Skiing Company, New York's Rockefeller Center, and pro basketball's Chicago Bulls.
 He also holds a 13% stake in the New York Yankees, an increase from 10% when he was an original limited partner with George Steinbrenner's investment group in 1973.
 Presumably, the large stake held in Bank One at the time of the 2003 Forbes 400 listing has converted to JPMorgan Chase stock and was derived from an interest in First Chicago Bank, which was enumerated in the 1998 Forbes 400 list as First Chicago NBD shares.
 Recent achievements include brokering a controversial agreement to expand O'Hare International Airport, and spearheading the funding of the new Cook County Hospital (Stroger Hospital).
 He is the chairman of the Commercial Club of Chicago and Chicago Council on Global Affairs.
-His current hometown is Wilmette, Illinois.

-Education and career
+Early life

+Born in Chicago on June 7, 1925, Crown is the son of Rebecca (née Kranz) and Henry Crown and was raised in Evanston, Illinois.
+He is of Jewish descent.
+During high school, he worked at the family business, Material Service Corporation (merged into General Dynamics in 1959).
+His mother died in 1943.
 Crown received a B.S. in chemical engineering from Northwestern University in 1946 and an M.B.A. from Harvard University in 1949.

+Career

 He was President of Marblehead Lime Co as well as the president of Royal Crown RC Cola from 1956 to 1966.
 During the 1950s, the Crown family had a controlling interest in New York's Empire State Building.
-He has served as the president and chair of General Dynamics, and currently sits on the Board of Directors of Maytag.
-He has been President of Henry Crown & Co. since 1969.
-He is a former director of Continental Illinois bank, Trans World Airlines, and Esmark.
+He has served as the president and chair of General Dynamics.
+He was President of Henry Crown & Co. from 1969 to 2002,then Chairman until 2018.
+He is a former director of Continental Illinois bank, Trans World Airlines, Maytag, and Esmark.
+In the 1980s, he gradually took over the family business, Henry Crown & Co., from his father.